-Do we need a project manager?
+1) Do we need a project manager?

-How much project management can be included?
+2) How much project management can be included?

-What is a project manager responsible for?
+3) What is a project manager responsible for?

-GCRF projects require considerable governance and management throughout the project lifecycle.
+Overseas research requires considerable governance and management throughout the project lifecycle.
 Typical tasks for a project manager would include:

 - Ensuring the relevant due diligence, safety and financial aspects of the project are in place and regularly monitored

-Would the project manager travel overseas?
+4) Will the project manager be required to travel overseas?